Bali's no. 1 Travel Guide

-Plugs and Socket Standards for Bali and Indonesia
+Plugs and Socket Outlet Standard for Bali and Indonesia

-In Bali and Indonesia you can expect the 2 pin socket and plug as used in larger parts of Europe.
+In Bali and Indonesia you can expect the 2 pin round outlet socket and plug as used in larger parts of Europe.

 Whether you are staying in a hotel or in a private villa you should be able to get an adapter if you ask for one.
 The pins are round, not flat or rectangular.
 Voltage is 220V.